royhobbstn/geojson-dijkstra/README.md

 const startOfPath = lookup.getClosestNetworkPt(longitude, latitude);
 ```

-Provide a `longitude` and `latitude` coordinate, and get an array: `[lng, lat]` in return corresponding to the nearest node in your network.
+Provide a `longitude` and `latitude` coordinate, and receive an array: `[lng, lat]` corresponding to the nearest node in your network.

 ## How fast is it?